image 40

 • Arcturus: The brightest star in the constellation Boötes, “Arcturus” means “guardian of the bear” in Greek.

-• Atlas: Named after the Titan from Greek mythology, who held up the sky, this star symbolizes strength and endurance.
+• Atlas: Named after the Titan from Greek mythology, who held up the sky, this star symbolizes strength & endurance.

-• Caph: Part of the constellation Cassiopeia, “Caph” derives from Arabic, meaning “palm of the hand.”
+• Caph: Part of the constellation Cassiopeia, “Caph” derives from Arabic, meaning “palm of the h&.”

 • Castor: One of the twins represented by the constellation Gemini, “Castor” is a name of Greek origin.